-- You will walk longer distances, and you'll bend your knee more.
+- You will walk longer distances and move your hip more easily.
 You will have more energy and will feel comfortable being out of bed for longer periods of time. - Your physical therapist will teach you how to get in and out of a car and climb stairs.
 The therapist will also give you a home exercise program.
 (Please bring this book to your therapy session.) - Have a family member or your coach come to your last therapy session.
 The therapists will review important tips for easier and safer activity.